YanweiTong-Iris/IPTp-BC3-mediation/README.md

 * `2-zscore-outcomes.R` : generate a cleaned Z-score outcome data set
 * `3-incidence-outcomes.R` : generate cleaned incidence outcome data sets
 * `4-linear-growth-velocity.R` : calculate linear growth velocity for both weight and length
-* `5-non-malarial-infections.R` : code maternal non-malarial infections
-* `6-covariates.R` : generate relevant covariates that were not in original trial data sets
+* `5-covariates.R` : generate relevant covariates that were not in original trial data sets
-* `7-medication.R` : code maternal medications
-* `8-analysis-data.R` : with all potential mediators, outcomes, and covariates to create full analysis data sets for different age groups (monthly, bimonthly, quarterly, biannually, and annually)
+* `6-analysis-data.R` : with all potential mediators, outcomes, and covariates to create full analysis data sets for different age groups (monthly, bimonthly, quarterly, biannually, and annually)

 **`2-analysis` :** folder containing analysis scripts.
 To rerun all scripts in this subdirectory, run the bash script `0-analysis-bash.sh`.